aws/eks-distro/docs/development/update-project-dependency.md

     * if the dependency is an implicit dependency brought in via another, you may need to add a replace override
         * `go mod why` and `go mod graph` could be helpful in determining which dependency is pulling in implicit dependencies
     * pay close attention to replace override blocks, these may need updating as well
+    * include a [`replace` directive](https://go.dev/ref/mod#go-mod-file-replace) to replace all occurences of the modified dependency with the updated version
 1.  **After go.mod has been updated, run vendor update scripts**
     * run `make update-vendor-for-dep-patch`
         * a number upstream projects which vendor their deps have a specific script for updating the vendor directly.